About this article

 • Retatrutide → triple receptor agonist (GLP-1 + GIP + Glucagon).

-Each step has built on the one before, and retatrutide is the most comprehensive tool yet for studying metabolic signaling in a research setting.
+Each step built on the one before; retatrutide is the most comprehensive tool yet for metabolic signaling studies.

 Where to Find Retatrutide for Research